- What is zen gardening?

 You can place several pots together in different sizes to create effect in your Zen gardens.
 Placing them next to each other will help the viewer’s eye to travel from one pot to another and allow their beauty to be appreciated more fully.

 6. Planters to create symmetry in Zen gardens

 It is extremely important in Zen garden designs that all the features work together towards creating a unified feel for the garden.
 Using planters in order to create symmetrical lines can help achieve this goal.

-For a traditional Japanese garden you will most likely find a lot of pruned trees used to create symmetry.
-Pruning is the method of removing unecessary or unwanted parts.
-This is not only practiced in a Japanese inspired garden but also in a lot of Asian gardens.
+For a traditional Japanese garden, you will most likely find a lot of pruned trees used to create symmetry.
+Pruning is the method of removing unnecessary or unwanted parts.
+This is not only practised in a Japanese inspired garden but also in a lot of Asian gardens.